Trump appointee completes month of public housing stays

 NEW YORK (AP) — Since she took over as President Donald Trump’s top housing official in the New York City area, Lynne Patton has been criticized for bringing a reality TV approach to what’s traditionally been a bureaucratic job.

-She’s feuded with journalists, calling one White House reporter “Miss Piggy .”
+She’s feuded with journalists, calling one White House reporter “Miss Piggy.”
 On Twitter, she tosses barbs at liberal politicians and lavishes praise on the Trump family, which she worked for as an aide before being installed in 2017 at the Department of Housing and Urban Development.
 Patton, 46, even sought guidance from HUD last fall as to whether she could take time off to appear in a TV “docuseries” about black Republicans.

 So when Patton announced she’d be living in New York City’s decaying public housing system for four weeks to get a sense of what it was like for tenants, there was skepticism.
 Was she there to learn and come up with policy solutions?
 Or was it a stunt?